 May 18 – June 17

 - Sales of this specific type of item 57

 - 2.85% purchase that specific type of product after visiting the page

 So traffic is very similar to the month before.
 This does not surprise me since it’s kind of a seasonal product I wasn’t expecting too much increase in traffic.
-Time on page though increased almost 20 seconds since adding the comparison chart.
-I didn’t keep the 1 minute increase but 20 seconds is still good.
+Time on the page though increased almost 20 seconds since adding the comparison chart.
+I didn’t keep the 1-minute increase but 20 seconds is still good.
 This means longer engagement, better user experience which is great.

 Small tweaks can really make a big difference!